CAREamics/careamics-napari/README.md

 PyTorch Lightning as a back-end.
 In addition, we will provide extensive documentation and tutorials on how to best apply these methods in a scientific context.

+This package provide a plugin for the [napari](https://napari.org/) viewer.

 ## Installation and use

 Check out the [documentation](https://careamics.github.io/) for installation instructions and guides!